haguirrear/coffeeassistant/README.md

 ## Quickstart

-1. You can run `make dev` to spin up both the golang backend server and the vite dev server
+You can run `make dev` to spin up both the golang backend server and the vite dev server

 ![image](https://github.com/user-attachments/assets/726d9e09-1e55-4648-a3c8-1011ad76a700)

+## Roadmap

+- [ ] Get DB for coffe makers, grinders
+- [ ] Integrate db into backend
+- [ ] Improve web design
+- [ ] Deploy into test service